playfulprogramming/playfulprogramming/content/crutchcorn/collections/accessibility-almanac/posts/accessibility/index.md

 By making sure that your apps are accessible, you're making sure your users are being respected and taken care of, regardless of scenario.

-### 2. Accessibility leads to more funds

-Keep in mind, any user is potentially a paying user.
-By widening the pool of users that are able to utilize your application, you're enabling the ability for these users to pay for your services.

-If I, the end user, aren't able to make the most of your services, why would I pay for them?

-Likewise, word of mouth can make a massive impact to custom success and growth.
-I'm much more likely to use a product that has universally glowing reviews as opposed to one that has a range of usability issues.

-Given all of this; It's no surprise that the classic verbiage of a product's success isn't "Gate away as many users as you can".
-Rather, a wise business person will make their doors as open as possible to new customers.

 ### 3. You may have a legal requirement to be accessible

 Not only do you make money by making your tools accessible, but you may likely save money by dodging legal action against your company.